Skip to content

 Exercise: Audit Against Each Standard

-For each engineering standard, create a test file that violates it, then fix it:
+For each engineering standard, create a test file that violates it, then fix it.
+Examples in multiple languages:

 // BAD